NPranaya7/Portfolio_Projects/README.md

 -	Conducted rigorous model evaluation and fine-tuning, achieving a high accuracy rate of 87% in classifying diverse emotions, including but not limited to happiness, sadness, anger, and neutral states, thus demonstrating the robustness and generalizability of the developed emotion recognition system.

 **Breathing Sound Classification.**
+- During my internship at Sonavi Labs, I worked on an exciting project that aimed to classify breathing sounds.
+The primary focus of my project was to distinguish between wheezes and crackles in breathing sounds accurately.

+- To achieve this, I began by meticulously processing the data.
+I started by cleaning the audio and removing any artifacts that could interfere with the sound classification process.
+I also separated breathing and heartbeat sounds to ensure that the classification was accurate.

+- Next, I employed various modeling techniques to classify the sounds accurately.
+These techniques included using convolutional neural networks (CNNs), decision trees, and random forests.
+Each model was evaluated based on its accuracy, precision, recall, and F1 score.

+- After testing several models, I was able to achieve an accuracy of 82% in sound classification.
+However, I did not stop there.
+To improve the robustness of the model, I implemented data augmentation techniques.
+This involved creating new samples by adding background noise, changing the pitch, and adding echo effects to the existing sound samples.

+- Throughout the project, I used Azure ML Studio to conduct the entire process.
+This platform provided me with all the necessary tools to build, test, and deploy my models.
+Overall, this project was a great learning experience, and I am proud of the results I was able to achieve.